kssim/rfc-translation-kr/Compress/DEFLATE Compressed Data Format (RFC 1951).md

 * Data elements other than Huffman codes are packed starting with the least-significant bit of the data element.
 * Huffman codes are packed starting with the most- significant bit of the code.

-In other words, if one were to print out the compressed data as a sequence of bytes, starting with the first byte at the *right* margin and proceeding to the *left*, with the most- significant bit of each byte on the left as usual, one would be able to parse the result from right to left, with fixed-width elements in the correct MSB-to-LSB order and Huffman codes in bit-reversed order (i.e., with the first bit of the code in the relative LSB position).
+In other words, if one were to print out the compressed data as a sequence of bytes, starting with the first byte at the "right" margin and proceeding to the "left", with the most- significant bit of each byte on the left as usual, one would be able to parse the result from right to left, with fixed-width elements in the correct MSB-to-LSB order and Huffman codes in bit-reversed order
+(i.e., with the first bit of the code in the relative LSB position).